holographicSol/pyportplexed/README.md

 back home.

-PyPortPlexed very simply creates thread like objects that return results via porting to the n, that can be easily and simply placed directly into a variable to ready to use with just three lines of code in a Program that imports PyPortPlexed.
+PyPortPlexed very simply creates thread like objects that return results via porting to the n, that can be easily and simply placed directly into a variable ready to use with just three lines of code in a Program that imports PyPortPlexed.

 Current versions are barebones and would potentially need sanitization depending